razerx100/GaiaX/README.md

 # GaiaX
 Graphics Engine module based on DirectX12.
-It's meant to be used with a Win32 window module.
-Builds into shared library.
+It needs a Win32 window module handle to draw onto.

 # Third party library Used
 ImGui